 In the same way that leaders aren’t born, but made, great enablers can learn the skills that make them indispensable on their teams and within their organizations.
 Let’s look at the four signs that you’re a good and can be the best enabler.

 Enablers have a good understanding of what makes them tick.
-This self-awareness helps them know why they behave the way they do and can be vital in understanding what motivates others.
+This self-awareness helps them know why they behave the way they do and can be vital in understanding what motivates other employees.

 To solve problems, team enablers know two brains are better than one.
 They value collaboration and seek to build a team that considers each other as equals in the process of solving business problems.
 They encourage collaboration and knowledge sharing that helps the whole team rather than being self-serving.